1. What is Embroidery?

 Luminous Printing is using FUFU Threads, a china imported thread manufacturer, which have more than 40 colors for customer selection.
 Our professional production worker will help you to match the closest colors base on your original artwork.
 If you are looking to include individual names and titles in a classy way on your apparel, we can do that with embroidery as well.

-3. Looking for embroidery name tags or badges for School, company or society?
+3. Looking for embroidery name tags or badges for School, company or society in Singapore?

 You are in the right places.
 Not just embroider the corporate logo onto the uniform, we also embroider bulk badges or personal name tags for school usage.
 The quantity needs to be bulk, as in the process is done in mass.